 Compared to the rest of the country, citizens of Truro spend much less time in their cars: on average, their commute to work is only 18.26 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Truro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Truro does not have a public transit system used by locals to get to and from work.

 The per capita income in Truro in 2022 was $82,607, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $330,428 for a family of four.
 However, Truro contains both very wealthy and poor people as well.